-In estimating the fair value of the Council's Investment Properties, the highest and best use of the properties is deemed to be their current use.
-The Council's Investment Properties have been assessed as Level 3 Inputs (unobservable inputs for the asset) on the fair value hierarchy for valuation purposes.
+In estimating the fair value of the Council's Investment Properties and Surplus assets, the highest and best use of the properties is deemed to be their current use.
+The Council's Investment Properties have been assessed as Level 2 and 3 Inputs.
+Investment and Market approaches have been adopted having consideration to net income receivable, quoted prices for similar assets in active markets, existing lease terms and rentals, research into market evidence including market rentals and yields, the covenant strength for existing tenants, general market data and local market knowledge gained in managing the Council's Investment Property Portfolio.
+There have been no changes in the valuation techniques used for 2022/23 valuation programme.

-Note 15 - Intangible Assets
+Note 16 - Intangible Assets